 The medium must also have low acidity.
 High acidity will damage the glow.
 You can check this with the manufacturer of the medium you are using.

-When mixing the glow pigment in with your chosen medium, please avoid grinding or sheer force as this can damage the crystals and destroy the glow.
+When mixing glow pigments in with your chosen medium, please avoid grinding or sheer force as this can damage the crystals and destroy the glow.

 HOW MUCH GLOW POWDER SHOULD I USE?